JiveDig/cptast-genesis/README.md

+# ALERT!
+As of Genesis v2.3+ this has been included into core.
+No need for a separate plugin now!

 # CPT Archive Settings Toolbar for Genesis
  * Simply adds a link in the toolbar to edit the Genesis custom post archive setting
  * Requires the [Genesis Framework](http://thestizmedia.com/go/genesis)